I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterfactorygetparentdevice.md

 <p><b>KsFilterFactoryGetParentDevice</b> returns a pointer to a <a href="..\ks\ns-ks--ksdevice.md">KSDEVICE</a> structure representing the parent device of the filter factory.
 This is the AVStream device to which the filter factory belongs.</p>

 ## -remarks
 <p>This call is an inline function call to <a href="..\ks\nf-ks-ksgetparent.md">KsGetParent</a>.
 Note that the object hierarchy is guaranteed to be stable only while the appropriate mutex is held, in this case the device mutex.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>.</p>

 ## -requirements
 <table>